‘Can You Shoot Bismuth Through A Full Choke?’ And Other Questions You Want Answered About Non-Toxic Shot

 Of course, the distance at which you’ll likely shoot most birds still factors into your choke choice.

 Many shooters also struggle with the decision about using factory chokes or aftermarket models.
-Turner says there’s room for both.
+Vickers says there’s room for both.

 “Some of the newer factory chokes are fantastic,” he says.
 “And there are a lot of good aftermarket choke companies out there.
 I like to investigate which one works best for my gun and style of shells I’m going to be using.”

-One final note about bismuth: It’s relatively brittle compared to harder nontoxic options, such as steel, tungsten.
+If you’re wondering if you can shoot bismuth through a full choke, don’t.
+It’s relatively brittle compared to harder non-toxic options.
 Therefore, over-choking bismuth loads is a mistake.

-But again, Turner learned that through extensive work at the patterning range.
+But again, he learned that through extensive work at the patterning range.
 The bottom line?
-Take a bunch of nontoxic loads and various chokes to the range, and see which work together best in your guns.
-Finding that ideal combination will let you realize the tremendous potential of today’s nontoxic shotshells.
+Take a bunch of non-toxic loads and various chokes to the range, and see which work together best in your guns.
+Finding that ideal combination will let you realize the tremendous potential of today’s non-toxic shotshells.